jaypunekar/TallyAccounts/README.md

 TallyAccounts, an integral part of the Voucher Automation Software Suite, is a powerful application developed using Python and integrated with MongoDB Atlas.
 This innovative software optimizes financial management by efficiently processing approved vouchers and initiating payments while ensuring strict adherence to a streamlined workflow.

+*NOTE: You have to be connected to the internet for this application to work.

 ### Softwares:

 1. [TallyMain](https://github.com/jaypunekar/AutoVoucherTally)